wp-plugins/post-pay-counter/readme.txt

 That is probably due to a permissions manager plugin you have on your blog.
 Check that capabilities *post_pay_counter_access_stats* and *post_pay_counter_manage_options* are correctly assigned and working.

 == Changelog ==
+= 2.2 =
+* Feature: import/export settings from a plugin installation to another.
+* Fixed: personalizable users list duplicated and triplicated usernames.
+* Fixed: problems with computing payment for images and comments.
+* Change: version number is now castable to float - no more 2.1.2, became 2.12.

 = 2.1.2 =
 * Fixed: images and comments counting had problems with their counting systems and didn't update properly.
 * Fixed: PRO version gets reactivated after PPC is updated.